 "Public information" means pieces of information that are not considered confidential and generally pertain to the official business by the Agency of Education.
 "Public records" are defined by 1 V.S.A. § 317(b) as "any written or recorded information, regardless of physical form or characteristics, which is produced or acquired in the course of public agency business."

 The agency's Director of Communications and Legislative Affairs is the point of contact for reporters and journalists.
 The Director will share available information about education news and general agency business or coordinate with the appropriate subject matter experts, as needed.
 Email press inquiries to Ted Fisher or call (802) 595-5562

 The agency's records officer serves as the initial point of contact for individuals making public records requests.
 The agency is obligated to follow the Vermont Public Records Act and to provide access to public records for inspection and copying unless the records are exempt by law from public access.
 To make a public records request, please email our Records Officer.
 To learn more about the Vermont Public Records Act, please visit the Vermont Secretary of State, Vermont State Archives and Records Administration.

 The procedure for requesting a public record is set forth in 1 VSA §318, below.
 There may be a charge for records in some instances, in accordance with 1 VSA §316.
 For example, if the Agency agrees to create a public record or reproduce the record in a non-standard format, there may be a charge in accordance with 1 VSA §316(c), below.
 The complete Vermont Public Records Act is also available on the Agency website.

-To submit a new request for AOE records, under the Public Records Law, please contact Judy Cutler by email or in writing: 1 National Life Drive, Davis 5 Montpelier, VT 05620-2501
+To submit a new request for AOE records, under the Public Records Law, please contact our Records Officer by email or in writing: Agency of Education Public Records, 1 National Life Drive, Davis 5 Montpelier, VT 05620-2501

 State of Vermont Public Records Database